Need help with your debt? We can help you towards a brighter financial future. Get started online or Call 800-497-1965

 The True Cost of Minimum Payments

-For example, if you had $6,140 in credit-card debt (the national household average) at an APR of 20.13% (the national average rate), your minimum payment (3 % of the balance) would start at about $184.
+For example, if you had $6,140 in credit-card debt (the national household average) at an APR of 20.13%, rate close to the national average (Bankrate tracks the current figure), your minimum payment (3% of the balance) would start at about $184.

-About our math: These numbers were calculated with the Forbes minimum payment calculator using the national household average credit card debt ($6,140), the national average APR (20.13%) and a 3% minimum payment.
-Our example doesn’t include a $25 floor as the balances progresses to zero.
+About our math: These numbers were calculated with the Forbes minimum payment calculator using the national household average credit card debt ($6,140), a 20.13% APR and a 3% minimum payment.
+Our example doesn’t include a $25 floor as the balance progresses to zero.

-With a 3% of balance minimum payment, most of each payment will go to compound interest each month, so the balance barely budges.
+With a minimum payment of 3%, most of each payment will go to compound interest each month, so the balance barely budges.

 How to Avoid The Minimum Payment Trap

-If you’re thinking of charging a new purchase or taking on personal loan debt?
+Thinking about charging a new purchase or taking on a personal loan?
 Avoid the minimum payment trap by asking yourself: can I afford to pay more than the minimum?

 If the answer is no, reconsider the purchase.